-Depending on the type of the investments in your portfolio you will be automatically classified as investing in the Core Menu or the Full Menu on a daily basis.
+Depending on the type of the investments in your portfolio you will be automatically classified as investing in the Core Menu or the Full Menu on the last Business Day of each month.

 Only instructions to invest in the available investments listed in the Investment Menu will be implemented, and you must comply with the minimum investment amount, holding limits, investment order rules and other applicable requirements set out in this Guide.